Astha-Bhushan/Spring_Batch/README.md

 It allows us to  provide our own implementation of skip logic and plug it into our step definition.

 Also we can catch bad records
-o	By Using annotations - @OnSkipInRead , @OnSkipInProcess , @OnSkipInWrite o	By Using SkipListener Interface
+1. By Using annotations - @OnSkipInRead , @OnSkipInProcess , @OnSkipInWrite
+2. By Using SkipListener Interface

 ### Retry mechanism

-It is not always our data that is causing some issues , sometimes it may be the business into which we are writing that is having some issue .In such cases we use retry mechanism.
+It is not always our data that is causing some issues, sometimes it may be the business into which we are writing that have some issues.
+In such cases we use retry mechanism.

-Retry mechanism is only applicable for item processor and item writer .
-It is not applicable for item reader. o	We use retry and retryLimit to define the exceptions that qualify for a retry and the maximum retry count for an item, respectively.
+Retry mechanism is only applicable for item processor and item writer.
+It is not applicable for item reader.
+We use retry and retryLimit to define the exceptions that qualify for a retry and the maximum retry count for an item, respectively.